seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+## Why?
+We need mutation testing to ensure our test cases catch faults.
+If source code is changed, the test result should also change.

+## Advantages
+- Good quantitative analysis of the quality of test suite
+- Easy to identify tests to edit after receiving mutation test results

+## Disadvantages
+- Computationally very expensive
+- Caused our IDEs to crash multiple times

 # Explain your SELENUIM test case design process